HectorOrdonez/fin-vista/README.md

   - [x] Users can register
   - [x] Registered users can login
     - [x] an email with login token is sent
-    - [ ] logging token can be used to authenticate
+    - [x] logging token can be used to authenticate
+  - [ ] Logged-in users can log out

 - [ ] Frontend to-do list:
   - [ ] Landing page